wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.60 =
+* Auto remove posts added for Feed to Post option.
+Default time zone can now be specified.
+Several bugs fixes.
 = Version 2.58 =
 * Category filters for words added (include or exclude), reworked code to prevent double posting of articles in Feed to Post, other bug fixes.
 = Version 2.57 =